 - Subject to speed and latency issues, data caps, and service interruptions in inclement weather

-- Higher minimum contract terms (usually around 2 years)
+- Higher minimum contract terms (usually around two years)

 - Higher equipment costs

 - ETFs (Early Termination Fees) are more common

 While rural internet providers are few and far between, a good DSL service provider can be a lifesaver.

 - Usually doesn’t come with lengthy minimum term agreements

 - Can be extremely slow if you are far from the local office or access point

 DSL vs Satellite — Which Is A Better Rural Internet Option?

 Both DSL and satellite have the potential to be better for you, depending on your situation.
 In most cases, DSL is a better overall service for rural areas, but in areas where speeds top out at just 1–5 Mbps, satellite internet might actually be faster.
 A satellite connection is also the only rural internet option that is available virtually everywhere.
 Of course, one of the main drawbacks of satellite is that internet plans tend to come with restrictive data caps.
 This limits you to more basic internet functions and prohibits bandwidth-heavy activities such as regularly streaming Netflix.